 The following changes are automatically applied to emails in responsive view to ensure the best possible mobile experience.

-Images are scaled to fit the width of small screens.
+Images 270px or wider are scaled up (stretched) to fit the width of small screens.

 Line height is reset to a uniform 1.5 through the email to ensure good readability on mobile screens.

 Font sizes are adjusted to ensure text isn't too small to read and links aren't too small to tap and also to prevent headlines displaying too large on mobile screens:

 Regular (paragraph) text is set to 16px throughout the email

 H1 headlines are displayed as 24px

 H3 headlines are displayed as 18px

 Padding becomes fixed at 20px on the left and right of content blocks if the content block has any padding on desktop view.
 This is to prevent too much padding that may look good on desktop view but won't work well on mobile devices.

 For content blocks with no padding on desktop view, padding will be kept at zero on mobile view.